arunkumarpalaniappan/blog/content/posts/2020-06-09---Understanding-Javascript-Node-Child-Process-Part-1.md

 description: "Node JS runs on Single Thread.
 So the basic assumption is that Node can't handle more than huge API calls or huge data processing at a given point of time, this is a myth.
 Node JS allows us to take advantage of complete hardware for better performance, cluster"
 socialImage: "/media/image-2.jpg"
 ---
+This is the first part of **Understanding JavaScript - Child Process** Series.

+You can read the second part using link provided at end of this blog.

 Node JS runs on Single Thread.
 No matter how powerful the cloud instance or server may be, running on a single thread can only support a limited load.
 The fact that Node.js runs in a single thread does not mean that we cannot take advantage of multiple processes or cores in a hardware.
 Node JS allows us to take advantage of complete hardware for better performance, cluster module is an example for this usecase.

-Using multiple processes is one of the best way to scale and maintain a large sacle application and scalabity is by default available in Node JS.
+Using multiple processes is one of the best way to scale and maintain a large scale application and scalabity is by default available in Node JS.
 One of the ways that we achieve this is by using `child_process` module.

 #### Child Processes Module